rob-baron/test001/p3_C_Optimzation/README.md

 Also, I suspect the mathmatics could be simplified, however, I don't know exactly what the original equations are and am hesitant to change the basic mathmatics without knowing more context, both from a scientific perspective and where this program fits into the general processing.

-I considered caching the parts of the function "func_j" that depend only on (f,fp), that is to perform a look up and calculate if it is not present
+I considered caching the parts of the function "func_j" that depend only on (f,fp), that is to perform a look up and calculate if it is not present.
+I may dd this, but have to consider how much memory this will use and what the structure will look like.

 Without changing the mathmatics of how the computation was done, the runtime was decrease to approximately a third of the original (from 102025 ms to 33893 ms).